dvcarrillo/napakalaki/README.md

 *We are currently developing this game...*

+**UPDATED 12/6/2015 - version 0.1 ready:**
+The game is now fully in English and all the bugs have been fixed.
+Now includes amount of players selection and help section too.

 **UPDATED 12/2/2015:**
 Finally, the base game is working and by now there is not any reported issue.
 There are more things to add, as the sectarian players, and, of